Mission Statement & Goals

 The Foundation supports the Kendall County Forest Preserve District's mission to preserve and manage natural areas and open spaces, provide environmental education and offer recreational opportunities.
 It operates independently to promote public awareness of the facilities, programs, services and goals of the Kendall County Forest Preserve District.

-To make a charitable contribution to the Forest Foundation, please click on the link below.
+To make a charitable contribution to the Forest Foundation, please contact the Kendall County Forest Preserve District at 630-553-4025 or by email at [email protected]

 Volunteer with Us